ShohamBirman/Projects/EDA_and_Data_Cleansing/README.md

 **Employee Attrition - Exploratory Data Analysis**

+* Conducted EDA and data cleaning to predict employee attrition, using manual statistical and visual methods.

 This repository contains an EDA project completed as part of a Data Science course.

 Due to the size of the notebook and the amount of visual outputs, the analysis is hosted on Google Colab.